gordonthree/ASL3-node-connector/README.md

-Download to /usr/local/bin
+Download to /usr/local/bin (or where ever you want)

+Setup by editing the .sh file ```sudo nano ASL3-node-connector.sh```

-Run via crontab
+Run automatically at certain times via crontab